 Some recipes call for Worcestershire to substitute for a light, salty base.
 It has an umami flavor that is similar to the savory taste in oyster sauces.
 However, this will change the entire dish so it’s not necessarily recommended as a substitution

 If you have Worcestershire sauce and want to use it as a substitute for oyster sauce, mix a few drops with soy sauce and sugar.
-However, Worcestershire sauce is made with anchovies, so it’s not a vegan option.
+However, Worcestershire sauce contains anchovies, so it’s not a vegan option.
 And not all brands are gluten-free, so make sure to check the label.

-If you don’t want to use oyster sauce for your recipe, as you’ve just seen, there are plenty of other options.
+If you don’t want to use oyster sauce for your recipe, there are plenty of other alternatives.
 You can choose from homemade or store bought substitutes that will work just as well in any dish needing a little of the umami flavor it adds.
 Which option would you try?
-Let me know by leaving a comment below!

 PS.
-If you like Asian inspired dishes, try this Homemade Vegan Dumplings recipe that even shows you how to make the wrappers and the dipping sauce!
+If you like Asian inspired dishes, try this Homemade Vegan Dumplings recipe.
+It even shows you how to make the wrappers and the dipping sauce!

 Hi!
 I’m Melissa, Registered Dietitian and mother of two dragons.
 When I’m not talking nutrition you can find me rolling around the floor with my kids, sewing, crafting, cooking or missing the 90s (seriously, music just isn’t the same).
 Read More…